lmfit/asteval/doc/api.rst

   +----------------+----------------------+-------------------+-------------------+

-To be clear, the ``minimal`` configuration for the Interpreter will support many basic Python language constructs including all basic data types, operators, slicing.
+The ``minimal`` configuration for the Interpreter will support many basic Python language constructs including all basic data types, operators, slicing.
 The ``default`` configuration adds many language constructs, including

   *  if-elif-else conditionals
   *  for loops, with ``else``